 This post is a continuation of my previous post on Demystifying TPM Responsibilities where I focused on the program management aspects of the role.
 As I mentioned previously, good program management and planning is required for setting up a solid foundation upon which you can execute.
-A robust communication strategy is integral to execution strategy.
+A robust communication strategy is integral to the program execution strategy, comprising various communication responsibilities essential for success.

 Manage communication within the organization and cross functional teams.